aaronransley/healthkit-workout-routes/README.md

 ## More information

-* Feel free to direct question to the issues section or hit me up on Twitter [@aaronransley](http://twitter.com/aaronransley) 👋
+* Feel free to direct questions to the issues section or hit me up on Twitter [@aaronransley](http://twitter.com/aaronransley) 👋